Are you planning to start a new salon or looking forward to revamping your current one?

 Planning the Layout of your Salon Wash Area

-A challenging area which will require the most fittings and heavy appliances while redeeming a calm and relaxing ambience.
+This a challenging area that will require the most fittings and heavy appliances while redeeming a calm and relaxing ambiance.
 These are some quick tips to keep in mind while planning the layout.
 Salon Wash Area ideas

 • Providing sufficient workspace is key.
 A standard 0.6m in the front and back of a wash unit is required.
 This provides enough space for the operator to do their job and for the client to stretch their legs.